 Kenya’s military spokesperson Emmanuel Chirchir also handed the militants a propaganda coup after tweeting four photos he said were of a Kenyan al-Shabaab member being stoned to death on Tuesday by the rebels in Kismayu over a difference of opinion.

 The photos turned out to be of a Somali man accused of adultery being executed by Hizbul Islam, another Islamist group that has since merged with al-Shabaab.
+The photos were taken in 2009 near Mogadishu by a major international news agency.

 “I take responsibility for the photographs,” Chirchir told Reuters, adding al-Shabaab had still executed a Kenyan in Kismayu on Tuesday and two more executions were expected.